adonisjs/v5-docs/content/guides/security/web-security.md

 ---

 ### CSP nonce
-To define [nonce](https://content-security-policy.com/nonce/) based inline script and style tags, you have to make use of the `@nonce` keyword.
+To define [nonce-based](https://content-security-policy.com/nonce/) inline script and style tags, you have to make use of the `@nonce` keyword.

 ```ts
 directives: {